pwarocks/pwa.rocks/README.md

 - Clone repository locally `git clone git@github.com:operasoftware/pwa-list.git`
 - Install all dependencies `cd pwa-list && npm install`
 - Start local server `npm run server`

+## Conditions for inclusion in this list

+Suggested sites should be nice looking progressive web apps.
+It should:
+- be served over HTTPS
+- have a web manifest with a nice looking icon
+- be responsive
+- function offline
+We welcome all submissions, but actual inclusion in the list is up to the discretion of the Opera Dev Relations team.
+If we find your web app not fitting (e.g. for content or other reasons), we won’t feature it.